openshiro/botdevs.ai/README.md

 # BotDevs

-BotDevs is a reverse job board for AI developers.
+BotDevs is a reverse job board for **all** AI developers, with a focus on Diversity, Equity, Inclusion, and Belonging.

 Developers can create a free profile that features their experience, skills and location.
 Hiring companies can then search the profiles and contact developers through the platform about jobs.